NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Thunder Helm.md

 * * *

 **Effect** The helm's gun barrels swivel and aim randomly, then conjure enough gunpowder and bullets to fire in all directions around you.
-Every creature within a 20-foot emanation takes 4d6 piercing damage (DC 19 Reflex check).
+Every creature within a @Template\[emanation|distance:20\] takes 4d6 piercing damage (DC 19 Reflex check).
 When determining a creature's resistance or immunity to this damage, use the weaker of the target's resistance or immunity to piercing or bludgeoning.

 *Source: Pathfinder #179: Cradle of Quartz*
 *OGL*